CLT's COVID-19 Safe Travel Response

-The more distance between you and other people reduces the risk of spreading coronavirus through coughing, sneezing or close contact.
+The CDC has suggested that keeping your distance from other people reduces the risk of spreading viruses through coughing, sneezing or close contact.

 Hospital grade MERV-13 air filters and bipolar ionization have been integrated into CLT’s heating, ventilation and cooling systems to create cleaner air throughout our facilities.